-While most users tend to prefer a reliable headset for PC gaming (see our best gaming headsets here), nothing beats a trusty set of speakers when you’re in the mood for room filling sound and ground shaking bass.
-Not to mention even the best headsets can become uncomfortable over extended gaming sessions.
+While most users tend to prefer a reliable headset for PC gaming (see our best gaming headsets here), nothing beats a trusty set of speakers when you're in the mood for room-filling sound and ground-shaking bass.
+Not to mention even the most comfortable headsets can start to hurt over extended gaming sessions.